manishdashsharma/telegram-campaign-forwarder-bot/README.md

 - Add a web-based dashboard for campaign management.
 - Implement database support for better scalability.
 - Add functionality to manage chat IDs directly through bot commands.

-## Contributing

-Contributions are welcome!
-Feel free to fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

----

 ### Key Updates:
 - **`join_groups.py`**: A new script that the bot runs first to join groups and collect chat IDs.